for Veterans and the Public

-People with HIV sometimes take these medicines to help deal with side effects from anti-HIV medicines or with symptoms from the illness.
+People with HIV sometimes take these medicines to help deal with side effects from anti-HIV medicines or with symptoms from the disease.

 An important note about St. John's wort: St. John's wort is an herbal medicine that is used by some people to treat depression.
 It interacts with the liver and can change how some drugs work in your body, including some anti-HIV drugs (for example, protease inhibitors and NNRTIs).
 If you are taking antiviral drugs for your HIV, you should NOT take St. John's wort.
 Be sure you tell your provider if you are using St. John's wort.
-You should also not take St. John's wort if you are taking other antidepressants.
+Also, do not take St. John's wort if you are taking other antidepressants.

 - It is important to remember to always use herbs carefully.
 Learn the proper dosage and use.
 Don't take too much of anything.

-- Always ask your doctor before taking anything new.
+- Always ask your provider before taking anything new.
 Just because something is "natural" or "non-drug" doesn't mean that it is safe.

 - Learn about the possible side effects of an herbal therapy.
-Remember: Some herbs can interfere with your HIV medications.
+Remember: Some herbs can interfere with your anti-HIV medications.

 To learn more about herbs, see the links in the Resources section at the end of this lesson.